Heun11/2DRaycasting/README.md

 # 2d Raycasting demo
-- using line-line intecsection
-- in python using kivy, math libraries
+- in python using kivy, math library